FETCHING

 the guy who collected the tickets on busses and shoved the last poor victim through

 the back door.
-To increase profits, the "tani boy" would stuff the coach
+To increase profits, the "tani boy" would stuff the coach of the

-of the bus, or he would climb up on top of the bus and lay on top of the baggage.
+the bus, or he would climb up on top of the bus and lay on top of the baggage.

 Well, the

 day of my rite of passage had arrived.
-I was to take the empty mail bag
+I was to take the empty mail bag from Kibara

-would be on my own.
+to the missionary's station.
 Kibara, our local town, was a dusty small town like

 a thousand other dusty little towns in Africa.
-Business was carried on by
+Business was carried on by several

-who offered every conceivable gong and trinket an African could want.
-From
+conceivable gong and trinket an African could want.
+From the walls and ceiling

-the walls and ceiling cascaded down an inventory that, in the USA or the UK, would
+cascaded down an inventory that, in the USA or the UK, would fill a rather large

-fill a rather large store, but in Kibara these shops looked very small from the
+store, but in Kibara these shops looked very small from the street.

-also owned small shops, like the bicycle shop and a tea shop.
-Luo tribal
+shops, like the bicycle shop and a tea shop.
+Luo tribal fishermen, who lived on

-fishermen, who lived on the papyrus shelf along the lake shore, would be hanging
+the papyrus shelf along the lake shore, would be hanging around the main street

-around the main street trying to sell dried fish.
-The arrival of a bus was
+trying to sell dried fish.
+The arrival of a bus was a pretty major event in Kibara.

-a pretty major event in Kibara.
-Folks went to the doorways to see who would
+Folks went to the doorways to see who would get on and off of the bus.
+Mail and

-dragged off of the top of the bus.
-The "tani boy" might have a few chickens
+supply orders from far away would be dragged off of the top of the bus.
+The "tani

-he wanted to sell to anyone willing to pay the price.
-Negotiations were
+boy" might have a few chickens he wanted to sell to anyone willing to pay the

 African busses in the 1950s